apurvadb/MCPyViewer/README.md

 The transcript and exon gtf files for https://ftp.ensembl.org/pub/release-105/fasta/homo_sapiens/dna/ reference are located in the "**data/**" folder within this repo.
 These were generated from the corresponding annotation file from https://ftp.ensembl.org/pub/release-105/gtf/homo_sapiens/.
 If you're using a different genome build, please generate these files accordingly.
 The ideogram_hg38_file is also located in the "**data/**" folder.

-It is recommended to run this pipeline as a batch script on a compute cluster, as the BWA-based sequence alignment step can be resource-intensive and may require additional memory and computational power.
+We recommend running this pipeline as a batch script on a compute cluster, as the BWA-based sequence alignment step can be resource-intensive and may require additional memory and computational power.

 **Example :**